pmarashian/tic-tac-toe/README.md

 There is an issue if a player leaves and the Firebase record isn't correctly amended, the player count is wrong and the rooms need to be purged.

+Since this is a work in progress experiment, there is still debug data below the board.

 Play a demo [here](http://pmarashian.github.io/tic-tac-toe/)

 ###TODO